nathanemyers-dev/ai-computational-memory/white-paper/regulated-boundaries-specification.md

 • all retained packets
 • all transformations applied to retained packets
-• all supervised controls governing persistence
+• all supervisory controls governing persistence
 • all interactions between models and computational memory
 • all enterprise deployments operating under regulated constraints